Safyrus/NES_PWAA/tutorial/text data (md)/txt/tags/set_clear.md

 Flag can be used with a `jump` tag to take action based on some condition.
 There are 128 flags, from flag 0 to flag 127.

+Note:
+Flag 0, 1 and 2 are clear each time when entering a new dialog.
+There are used in NES-PWAA for "Hold it!"
+"Objection! (false)", "Objection! (true)" respectively.

 # Set & Clear Tag